 Have fun with your newborn as you engage in these wake window activities.
 Babies grow so fast, and an activity you do one day may look entirely different on another day.
 Watching those changes up close can feel magical.

-Whether you’re reading a book to your baby, taking them on a tour of your kitchen, or just chatting together, you’ll begin to know the signs that tell you it’s time to lay your baby back down in their bassinet or crib for sleep.
+Whether you’re reading a book to your baby, taking them on a tour of your kitchen, or just chatting together, you’ll begin to know the signs that tell you it’s time to lay your baby back down in their Newton bassinet or crib for sleep.
 And then you can rest!

 Frequently asked questions